brettz9/webappfind/README.md

 ## API: reading file contents

+The 'webapp-view' message (see the example below) will occur for "view", "binaryview", and "edit" methods to indicate the readiness of the file contents (whether binary or not).

 ```javascript
 var pathID; // We might use an array to track multiple path IDs within the same app (once WebAppFind may be modified to support this capability!)
 window.addEventListener('message', function(e) {